How to Install Vinyl Siding

 While hiring a company to install vinyl siding is generally cost-reasonable, installing your own vinyl siding drops the labor costs to zero.
 You will pay for materials, plus a few project-specific tools that you may not already have on hand.
-While it is a labor-intensive project, installing vinyl siding is one that pays you back with cost-savings and with long-term protection and beauty for your home.
+While it is a labor-intensive project, installing vinyl siding is one that pays you back with cost savings and long-term protection and beauty for your home.

 Basics of Installing Vinyl Siding

 Vinyl siding installs on your home as a unified system.
 Nothing in this system requires you to build anything from scratch.
 Rather, the entire system is built from components that are meant to fit together in a pre-determined manner.
 Home centers often sell a complete set of vinyl siding components.

 Siding panels, usually 12 feet long, create the siding field and form a majority of the look of the siding.
-But before the panels can be installed, a variety of accessory items must be installed.
+But before the panels can be installed, a variety of accessory items come first.
 Some of these accessories include starter strips, corner posts, mounting blocks, and J-channels.

 For most homeowners, installing vinyl siding means a new learning curve.
 But once you achieve a new technique, such as installing J-channel, it becomes a matter of repeating the same action throughout the project, and onto other areas of the house.